 This is the start of your hike, heading inland on the easter side of the river.
 From here you’ll find the upstream, well-beaten path next to the river to Macedonia Village.
 Locals will be coming and going and will tell you the way if you’re unsure.

 A collection of small waterfalls behind lush greenery awaits you on this 3-hour hike a couple of miles from Honiara.
 Don’t forget your swimsuit if you like to enjoy a swim during your hike and expect to get very wet even if you’re trying not to.

 I was going to put this in the ‘easy’ category based on the length of time it takes to hike there and back, but it’s incredibly slippery (especially on the way down) so be careful and take your time.

 How to get to Borare Cascades:

 This one is a bit of an adventure.
 As above, travel west along the beaches until you see Bonegi Beach, there will be a gravel road roughly 4 kilometres on your left.
 Take that road for another 3 kilometres and you’ll enter a small village where you will ask around for a guide to haggle with ($50-$60 SBD is a good price) as the walking track is another 8 kilometres and the guides will jump in your car and show you the way.

 It is my duty as a self-appointed, chief spokesman for bald men who travel to red flag this one as a potential noggin-burner, due to the lack of shade and being around water.
 I wore my BUFF accessory, which came in handy not just for the splash-back of the waterfalls, but also because of the fact that swimming is part and parcel of this hike.

-That’s right, a couple of slippery hours to the main waterfall and depending on the water level it’s a few hours doggie back in a tube with the occasional doggie paddle.
+That’s right, an intense couple of slippery hours to the main waterfall and depending on the water level it’s a few hours doggie back in a tube with the occasional doggie paddle.
 Look to be out and about for about 6 hours in total and history buffs should keep their eyes open for World War Two Japanese bombs and bullets.